 Adding more sequences

-One thing to remember is that the new sequence must be scheduled with a delay of at least a day.
-Splio will not allow you to save a sequence without it.
+One thing to remember is that the new sequence must be scheduled with a delay of at least one day.
+Splio will not allow you to save a sequence without this.

 You are also required to set up the reaction.
 In this case "All previous recipients" are the only choice available.